Anne-Hunt/seespace/README.md

-# APOD Project for React, Vite, and NASA APOD API
+# APOD

-This application uses the free NASA APOD API, React.js, and Vite to create a website that displays the daily content of NASA's Picture Of The Day program.

-Future versions will include a date selector, better alignment of HD images, and the modal will also be less disruptive to the overall layout.
+created by Anne Hunt

+Live Link: Not yet available

+Completed 2024

+## DESCRIPTION

+APOD is a common project used to learn new frameworks.
+This version uses React, the NASA APOD API, Javascript, HTML/CSS, and local storage.

+## SKILLS

+Javascript, HTML, CSS, API access, React, local storage, Vite

+## LANGUAGES

+Javascript, HTML, CSS

+## REQUIREMENTS

+Application must:

+- Allow users to access the daily image of space from NASA
+- Save cache to local storage to reduce the number of network requests

+## STRETCH GOALS

+Application may:

+- Allow for searching of APOD by date
+- Provide alternative options for color schemes

+## FIGMA/UML

+Not currently available